nitinjain96/amplio/README.md

 The next step is to browse feedback and get some inspiration.
 See the kinds of feedback on the site.
 If you notice some issue or have some idea for the improvement of life in IIT Roorkee that is yet to be reported, you ought to do that yourself!
 Go to the compose page and submit your own feedback.
 If that idea has been reported already, just upvote it.

 You can freely participate in discussions as well.
+Comment on the feedback, reply to an existing comment or reply and subscribe to comments or replies that you agree with.

 ## Requirements
-If you somehow decide to clone this repo, you'll need a bunch of things ready.
+If you for some reason (I can't think of a single one) decide to clone this repository, you'll need a bunch of things to make it work.

 ### Python
 Version 3.5.1